Wednesday, April 8, 2020

 I don't recall the expense, but it was a bit salty for me at the time to just purchase or have my mom buy for me without a reason.

-My guess is that it was around 15 dollars, so in the early 80s, fifteen dollars was the equal (to this chart anyway) to 47 dollars today.
+My guess is that it was around 15 dollars, so in the early 80s, fifteen dollars was equal (to this chart anyway) to 47 dollars today.

 I do recall how I bought it though.

-As a kid, I always wanted to work in sportscasting and although I was a pretty decent player in little league, I had no illusions of being a future pro.
+As a kid, I always wanted to work in sportscasting and although I was a pretty decent player in Little League, I had no illusions of being a future pro.

 Still, I was moving up to senior league (then ages 13,14, and 15) and was on the field warming up during tryouts, when my dad called to me.